Author Quotes

 –James Bradley on the Change trilogy, including Clade

 I could see beyond any doubt that our civilization was capable of accidentally destroying nature as we know it.
-Memories of my father telling me in the early 70s that greenhouse effect was real, and even earlier memories of bringing a blanket to elementary school so that my classmates and I could sleep in the school basement in case of nuclear war – all these astonishing revelations made it clear that our civilization needs major redirection.
+Memories of my father telling me in the early 70s that greenhouse effect was real, and even earlier memories of bringing a blanket to elementary school so that my classmates and I could sleep in the school basement in case of nuclear war—all these astonishing revelations made it clear that our civilization needs major redirection.
 Humans must become stewards of our planet and all life, handing on this precious gift to the children and life forms of the future.

-–Marissa Slaven on writing and climate change
+–Marissa Slaven, author of Code Blue, on writing and climate change

 I believe it was Ursula Le Guin who said that speculative fiction writers aren’t writing about the future, but the present; that is, they’re holding a mirror up to the world and showing us how we see the world and ourselves in it.
 That is quite powerful, particularly in a time when we’re facing so many challenges, and we literally are creating the problem.